 Title I is a federally funded program that provides academic enrichment for students that are performing near or below grade level.
 Our goal is to help children become successful readers and mathematicians by providing lessons to reinforce concepts and strategies taught in the core curriculum within their class.
 Our goal is to honor each child and teach from a strength based mindset.
 By knowing our students’ strengths, we can differentiate instruction and provide interventions that will enable them to accomplish their potential in essential subjects.

 We collaborate as a professional team to ensure that students are challenged at their instructional level and to encourage growth by extending concepts in the best setting using models proven by research.
 Our intervention plan begins with the individual student's current learning while considering both class and grade level needs.
 By referring to essential standards and the results of both universal and diagnostic assessments, we plan an intervention program that targets specific skills and content.

-We are able to receive additional training, resources, programs, and staffing to benefit all reading groups, from below to above grade level.
+We are able to receive additional training, resources, programs, and staffing to benefit all students at NExA.
 School wide programs do not have to identify particular children as eligible for services.
-Having school wide status helps us to assist all of out students and enhance our reading program as a whole.
-This means any student who could benefit from additional help using Title I resources, whether for a two week skill group or a year-long remediation plan, will receive the help needed.
+Having school wide status helps us to assist all of our students and enhance our program as a whole.
+This means any student who could benefit from additional help using Title I resources, whether for a two week skill group or a year-long remediation plan, will receive the help they need.

 Title I service may include:

-Inclusion Students receive assistance in the regular classroom.
+Inclusion: Students receive assistance in the regular classroom.

 One-on-One Assistance Students may be pulled out to work on an individual basis with a Highly Qualified Title I staff member.